GeoscienceAustralia/ptha/R/examples/contours_from_source_traces/README.md

 *Note the contours will generally require manual editing to remove kinks and other artefacts.
 We suggest this code be used as a starting point in the contour definition only.*

 ## Shapefile format
-Examples of the input shapefile are in the directories timor, tanimbar, and tolo_thrust.
+Examples of the input shapefile are in the directories [timor](timor), [tanimbar](tanimbar), and [tolo_thrust](tolo_thrust).
+These are examples only, and we do not claim that these inputs lead to a realistic representation of these source-zones.

 Notice how the traces are ordered along-strike, with end-points of each trace segment matching.